If you saw a dollar bill lying on the ground, you’d probably pick it up — that is, as long as you didn’t know whose it was. It’s free, after all.

 4. You Don’t Have a Cash-Back Credit Card

-If you pay off your credit card balance each month, maximize credit with a cash-back rewards card.
+If you pay off your credit card balance each month, it's wise to maximize credit with a cash-back rewards card.
 These cards offer the opportunity to earn a percentage of cash back on purchases.
 One month of purchases by an average consumer is enough to generate annual cash-back rewards of $150 from a card offering 2 percent cash back, according to TD Bank’s Consumer Spending Index.

 To find the best cash-back rewards card, think about how you spend, said Troy Dennis, senior vice president for TD Bank.
 Most consumers spend in a few categories such as groceries, gas and restaurants, he said.
 So, you want to look for a card that offers the most cash back on items or services you typically pay for with a card.